-Gary C. Doolittle, MD, is Professor of Medicine and Interim Division Director of the Division of Medical Oncology at the University of Kansas Medical Center; Medical Director of the Midwest Cancer Alliance; Assistant Dean of Foundation Sciences, University of Kansas Medical Center School of Medicine; Chair of the Kansas Cancer Partnership; has an active outpatient oncology clinic and, consults for one of the most active telemedicine programs in the United States, having conducted over 2,500 telemedicine clinics for several disciplines.
+Gary C. Doolittle, MD, is Professor of Medicine and Interim Division Director of the Division of Medical Oncology at the University of Kansas Medical Center; Medical Director of the Masonic Cancer Alliance; Assistant Dean of Foundation Sciences, University of Kansas Medical Center School of Medicine; Chair of the Kansas Cancer Partnership; has an active outpatient oncology clinic and, consults for one of the most active telemedicine programs in the United States, having conducted over 2,500 telemedicine clinics for several disciplines.
 Dr. Doolittle has been instrumental in the development and implementation of the Melanoma Survivorship Clinic and serves as clinical director coordinating the multidisciplinary services for the clinic.
 Dr. Doolittle received a BS from Pittsburg State University and his Medical Degree from the University of Kansas School of Medicine.
 He completed his residency in Internal Medicine and fellowship in Hematology/Oncology at the University of Kansas Medical Center.
 Dr. Doolittle is board certified in the areas of Internal Medicine and Medical Oncology and specializes in the treatment of malignant melanoma.
 His clinical interests and research focus include clinical trials for the treatment of melanoma and the use of telemedicine technology in the care of the cancer patient.
 Dr. Doolittle has been published in various scientific journals and he serves as chair of the melanoma multidisciplinary tumor conference.
 In addition, he is a member of the American Society of Clinical Oncology, American Society of Hematology, Royal Society of Medicine, Society for Immunotherapy of Cancer, American Telemedicine Association, and Midwest Melanoma Partnership.

 Doug was born and raised in Kansas City and attended Oak Park High School.
 He earned his Bachelor’s degree in Electrical Engineering at the University of Arizona in Tucson, AZ.
 Prior to joining Burns & McDonnell, he worked for McDonnell Douglas Aircraft in Long Beach, California as a systems engineer, designing power and communication systems for a new Air Force cargo aircraft.